 Jonathan Perkins, D.O.

-Jonathan A. Perkins, DO, is a Professor of Pediatric Otolaryngology-Head and Neck Surgery at the University of Washington and is Chief of the Vascular Anomalies Program at Seattle Children's Hospital.
-Perkins earned his DO at the University of Osteopathic Medicine and Health Sciences, did his residency training in otolaryngology at Madigan Army Medical Center in Fort Lewis, Wash., and a pediatrics fellowship at Seattle Children's Hospital and the University of Washington.
+Jonathan A. Perkins, D.O., is a professor of pediatric otolaryngology-head and neck surgery at the University of Washington and is chief of the Vascular Anomalies program at Seattle Children's Hospital.
+Perkins earned his D.O. at the University of Osteopathic Medicine and Health Sciences, did his residency training in otolaryngology at Madigan Army Medical Center in Fort Lewis, WA, and a pediatrics fellowship at Seattle Children's Hospital and the University of Washington.

 While practicing all aspects of pediatric otolaryngology, his primary research interests are communication disorders and vascular anomalies of the head and neck.
-He serves as head of the Vascular Anomaly multidisciplinary service which is now the largest such service in the Western United States.
+He serves as head of the Vascular Anomalies multidisciplinary service which is now the largest such service in the western United States.
 He also participates in the Craniofacial Center with a focus on palate repair.
 He practices at both the Bellevue and Sand Point campuses.

 Undergraduate Education: Biola College, La Mirada, Cal., and University of Washington

 Medical School: University of Osteopathic Medicine and Health Sciences, Des Moines, Iowa